-The tips in this guide are more suitable for a beginner.
-If you’re already experienced in the play-to-earn ecosystem, we suggest you take a look at our in-depth game guides.
+Not a beginner?
+We suggest you take a look at our in-depth game guides.

 A physical wallet secures your cryptocurrency in an offline device that can’t be hacked.
 While better for security, you will still need Metamask or an alternative online wallet to access most games.
 You can then transfer your coins to the Ledger.

-All wallets serve the same purpose: they help you have your own crypto bank.
-In order to store BTC, ETH, or AXS, you’ll need one.
+All wallets serve the same purpose: they serve as your own crypto bank.
+You’ll need a wallet if you want to store Bitcoin, Ethereum, or Axie Infinity tokens.
 The same is true for all transactions, as the wallet also serves as a validator.

-In order to buy NFTs on any marketplace, you’ll need enough cryptocurrency for the transaction + gas fees + a correct connection to the blockchain.
-Most NFTs live on the Ethereum blockchain, hence you’d need a wallet compatible with it to finalize the purchase.
+In order to buy NFTs on any marketplace, you’ll need enough cryptocurrency for the transaction, gas fees, and a correct connection to the blockchain.
+Most NFTs live on the Ethereum blockchain, hence you’d need a wallet compatible with Ethereum to finalize the purchase.

 Once purchased, the NFTs are also stored in your wallet, which makes the compatibility with the chain even more important to keep in mind.

-It’s crucial that you always remember the 24 words Metamask, or other wallets, give you at the beginning of your web3 journey.
-No one in the world can help you remember or retrieve those words, and if you lose them all your funds are gone.
+It’s crucial that you remember the 24 words Metamask, or other wallets, give you at the beginning of your Web3 journey.
+No one in the world can help you remember or retrieve those words, and if you lose them, all your funds are gone.

-Make sure you take extra steps to secure the location where you keep the words, and never share them with anyone.
 In no circumstance will a valid, trustworthy institution ask you to share your 24 words.
-If someone does, it’s 100% a scammer.
+If someone does, it’s a scammer.

 There are several ways to buy cryptocurrency, and the best method depends on the crypto you wish to acquire.